-🍣 California ISO Board Policy Revision Date Version No. 12/15/2016 1.0 Guidance for Handling P Decisional Authority or A Governing Body olicy Initiatives within the Advisory Role of the EIM Policy Adopted 12/15/2016
+California ISO Board Policy Revision Date Version No. 12/15/2016 1.0 Policy Initiatives within the Advisory Role of the EIM Policy Adopted 12/15/2016

 I. Introduction

 Relying on recommendations from the EIM Transitional Committee comprised of stakeholders from throughout the region, the ISO Board of Governors established the EIM Governing Body as an independent body selected by regional stakeholders, and delegated this new body authority over the market rules of the EIM.
 The delegation is effected through the ISO's corporate bylaws and the Charter for Energy Imbalance Market Governance.
 Those documents contemplate that the Board will adopt a separate guidance document to explain the delegation of authority and provide additional detail about the process that ISO Management should follow with policy initiatives during both the stakeholder process and the Board approval phase in order to ensure that the EIM Governing Body can perform its functions effectively and with the full benefit of stakeholder input.